lukingroup/simnet/readme.md

 The `SimulationCode` directory contains the core simulation components:

 #### fiber_network.py
-- Core simulation engine for quantum optical networks
-- Beam-splitter modeling functions
-- Fiber transmission calculations
-- Network topology management
-- Quantum state propagation algorithms
+- defines the network geometry
+- specifies all of the losses in the network: fiber coupling, frequency conversion, fiber loss, detection loss
+- specify if entanglement geometry is parallel vs serial (the default)

 #### SiVnodes.py
-- Silicon-Vacancy center modeling
+- Silicon-Vacancy center class
-- Quantum state manipulation
+- Defines the cavity-QED parameters for SiV-cavity system
+- Optimum SiV-Cavity detuning for hgherst contrast
-- Contrast calculations and optimization
+- Change and set contrast
-- Cavity reflection calculations
+- Defines complex reflectivity of the cavity-SiV system at a function of optical frequency

 #### SiVgates.py
-- Quantum gate implementations
-- Gate operation simulations
+- Contains a myriads of frequently used functions
+- State tomography
-- Error modeling and analysis
+- Microwave and RF gates
+- Photon loss
+- Beam splitter operator definition

 #### BlindGatesSimulation.py
-- Blind quantum computing protocols
+- Contains the Blind quantum computing class
-- Security analysis tools
-- Client-server interaction simulation
-- Fidelity calculations
+- All of the function used to simulate Blind gates in our exeriment

 #### Plots.py
 - Visualization utilities